Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

 - This season, Michael Porter Jr. has made 6.4 field goals per game, which adds up to 11.1% of his team's total makes.

+- He's made 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.

-- Porter's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- The Lakers are the 20th-best defensive team in the league, conceding 116.6 points per game.
+- The Lakers are the 20th-best defensive squad in the league, conceding 116.6 points per contest.

+- On the boards, the Lakers are 25th in the league, giving up 44.9 rebounds per contest.

-- On the glass, the Lakers have allowed 44.9 rebounds per game, which puts them 25th in the league.
+- In terms of assists, the Lakers have allowed 25.7 per game, 15th in the league.

-- The Lakers are the 15th-ranked team in the league, conceding 25.7 assists per game.
+- Conceding 12.5 made 3-pointers per game, the Lakers are the 18th-ranked team in the league.

-- Looking at 3-pointers, the Lakers are ranked 18th in the league, conceding 12.5 makes per game.

 Michael Porter Jr. vs. the Lakers